michaelaoash/ev-forecast-2020/README.md

-- For a given number of Biden electoral votes, the plotted function reports the probability (the share of simulations) in which Biden's electoral vote total exceeded the given number.
+- For a given number of Biden electoral votes, the plotted function reports the probability (the share of simulations) in which Biden's electoral vote total equaled or exceeded the given number.

 - For example, as of 09/07/2020, Biden has an essentially 100% chance of getting at least 150 electoral votes, a 71% probability of